lablita/CONcreTEXT/README.md

 The dataset used for this task will be taken from the English-Italian parallel section of *The Human Instruction Dataset* [[19]](#19), derived from WikiHow instructions.
 The dataset is freely available on [Kaggle](https://www.kaggle.com/paolop/human-instructions-multilingual-wikihow).
 All such documents have been anonymized beforehand, so that downloaded data present no privacy nor data sensitivity issues.

 The dataset will be composed by overall 1,000 sentences, and arranged as follows: 500 Italian sentences plus 500 English sentences.
 For each sentence a target term will be selected, and multiple annotators will be asked to provide it with a concreteness score (1-7 scale).
-After the annotation, inter-rater agreement will be computed and items featured by reduced Kappa (<.7) will be dropped, so to deliver fully reliable data.
+After the annotation, inter-rater agreement will be computed and items featured by reduced agreement will be dropped, so to deliver fully reliable data.
 Human ratings will be averaged, and the resulting figures will be used as gold standard.

+The dataset will be split into trial and test data, with a proportion of 20-80.
+Trial data will be released with the concreteness scores, the test data will be delivered without scores, and it will be object of evaluation.

 ### Data Format